A dream doesn’t become reality through magic; it takes sweat, determination and hard work.– Colin Powell

 Step 3 – Consolidate Debt and Streamline Payments

 If have multiple credit card balances and/or additional car loans, personal loans, etc., it may make sense to consolidate these down into a single (or a couple) loans with predefined payoff dates and lower interest rates.
-In Step 3 we explore why you may want to do this and how to go about setting it up.
+In Step 3, Consolidate Debt and Streamline Payments, we explore why you may want to do this and how to go about setting it up.

 There’s no need to pay extra interest for nothing.